View Askew Vulgarians

 The 2000 film Vulgar, written and directed by Bryan Johnson, used a version of the clown character as the central protagonist.

-The Vulgarians are one of the six VASHL franchises that have competed in both the Walter Gretzky Street Hockey Tournament and the September Classic, reinforcing their long-standing presence in league tradition.
+The Vulgarians are one of a few VASHL franchises that have competed in both the Walter Gretzky Street Hockey Tournament and the September Classic, reinforcing their long-standing presence in league tradition.
 Their dedication and passion were recognized when they captured the Kevin Smith’s Buddy Christ Memorial Heart Trophy in 2019.

 Contents